fossas/fossa-cli/docs/contributing/diagnostics.md

   val <- recover $ warnOnErr MissingEdges runSomeOptionalCommand ...

+example2 = do
+  val <- warnOnErr MissingEdges runSomeCommandToGetGraph
+           <||> warnOnErr MissingDeps lessOptimalCommandToGetGraph
+           <||> staticAnalysisMethod
+  ...

 data MissingEdges
 instance ToDiagnostic MissingEdges
+data MissingDeps
+instance ToDiagnostic MissingDeps
 ```

 When the provided action fails, this operation attaches a warning to the error.

+This is intended to be used alongside `recover` and `<||>`, where failure of an
+optional sub-action causes a non-ideal outcome.

+For example, in the case of "analysis fallbacks", failure of a dynamic analysis
+strategy could, e.g., prevent us from finding edges.
+This is the operation used
+to surface those warnings.

 When the provided action succeeds, this operation is a no-op: